 The winning project, FTW_SYMT, is developed as an approach-driven design statement that provides feasible guidelines towards the future sustainability making.
 The project reimagines how to utilize the low-tech origami application upon footwear upper and translate the pleating structure into functional pieces.
 It is the sense of boldness exploring unconventional design approaches that becomes the major strength of the project.

 What was most important for you when working on this project and what were the biggest challenges you faced?

 The massive origami pattern-making iteration has yielded the critical insights on the shoe upper construction.
 The biggest challenge along the way is to balance the fabric ply and the sewing precision.
 Sewing 12 ply of the linens at the same time marks the largest thickness within the fabrication process.

 What is your guiding design principle?

-As I believe design should be as honest as possible, my guiding principle is to reveal the thought process behind and take it as the exposing design languages; it is also a way to document the new knowledge discovered from the design or research process.
+As I believe design should be as honest as possible, my guiding principle is to reveal the thought process behind it and take it as the exposing design languages; it is also a way to document the new knowledge discovered from the design or research process.